Adam Braidwood: Professional football career

 Braidwood was drafted first overall by the Edmonton Eskimos in the 2006 Canadian College Draft.
 Despite playing college football in the United States, as a Canadian-born player he was considered a non-import under CFL roster rules.

 At 6'4" and 250 pounds, Braidwood was known for his strength on the outside.
 He is the two-time winner of the strongest man award at Washington State.
 He recorded his first professional touchdown on September 8, 2006, recovering a fumble from Calgary Stampeders quarterback Henry Burris and taking it into the endzone during the rematch of the Labour Day Classic in Edmonton.

 Professional boxing career

 Braidwood has been ranked as the number one heavyweight in Western Canada and the ninth ranked overall with KO boxing and The Firm Sports Management.
-In 2009, Braidwood defeated Devon Garnon by KO.
-More recently, December 2015, the former Edmonton Eskimo fought Paul MacKenzie (P-Mac), defeating him by TKO.
+In 2009, Braidwood defeated Devon Garnon by knockout.
+More recently, December 2015, the former Edmonton Eskimo fought Paul MacKenzie (P-Mac), defeating him by technical knot.